tfinnm/LetMeSleep/README.md

 # LetMeSleep

-No one likes getting up for an 8am class, so Let Me Sleep helps you by generating a William &amp; Mary class schedule that avoids early classes, in turn, letting you sleep.
+No one likes getting up for an 8am class, so **LetMeSleep** helps you by generating a William &amp; Mary class schedule that avoids early classes, in turn, letting you sleep.

 <img src="https://raw.githubusercontent.com/tfinnm/LetMeSleep/main/bridge.png" alt="W&M Bridge" width="100%"/>